Ceraunian Mountains: History

 In classical antiquity, the Ceraunian Mountains represented a natural border between the historical and geographical regions of Illyria and Epirus.
 As a border region to the north of these mountains Illyrian populations were located, while the Epirotes, in particular the Chaonians, were located in the south of these mountains.

 In Hellenistic times, Çikë formed the southern border of the territory of Oricum.
 In that period Çika also separated the territory of Oricum from the tribe of the Amantes to the east, who built the fortified settlement of Cerje beyond Shëngjergji Pass.

 The Akrokeraunian peninsula had the most important stone quarries in Illyria.
 Most of the quality limestone used for the construction of temples and monuments in Apollonia, in particular, came from there, perhaps after the conquest of Thronion c.
 450 BC.

 According to Ancient Greek mythology, the Abantes from Euboea who had previously joined the Ancient Greek army in the Trojan War settled in the Ceraunian Mountains.
 They were later expelled by the forces from Apollonia.

-The Ceraunian Mountains have been described by ancient writers such as Ptolemy, Strabo and Pausanias.
-Consequently, the mountains are still known under their classical name.
-Julius Caesar first set foot on Llogara Pass and rested his legion at Palaeste on the Ionian coast during his pursuit of Pompey.

 During the 15th-16th centuries the warlike community of the region of Himara emerged.